 How long is each psychotherapy session?

 Each session lasts for an hour, rather than the usual 50 minutes offered by some counsellors.
 This gives us greater flexibility and ensures you are getting the support you need.
 The sessions usually take place at a regular, agreed time slot each week either online, in Wilmslow, Alderley Edge, or Central Manchester.
-By agreement, sometimes sessions may last for a longer time depending on what we are working on and some clients may choose to have twice-weekly sessions, especially at the start of therapy or if addressing very difficult issues.
+By agreement, sometimes sessions may last for a longer time depending on what we are working on and some clients may choose to have twice-weekly sessions, especially at the start of therapy or if addressing very difficult and distressing issues.

 How many psychotherapy sessions will I need?